 After her previous boss Henrietta Bird’s departure, she is the wartime advice columnist and is given more responsibilities.
 One of which is to write articles about the wartime female workers.
 She realises how hard it is for women to be working in the factories for less pay along with taking care of their children.

-Yours Cheerfully is a happy book club book that brilliantly elucidates the hardships and challenges of working mothers in the war time.
+Yours Cheerfully is an inspiring book club pick that brilliantly elucidates the hardships and challenges of working mothers in the war time.

 BUY NOW ON AMAZON | LISTEN FREE ON AUDIBLE